 Figure 5: The relative authorship status of works published in England 1789-99, as identified by the ESTC, ECCO, HathiTrust, and the TCP.
 Works by “org” are attributed to organizations as their authors, such as the House of Commons.
 “Unsigned” works have no information in the author field.
 “Blank” in ECCO captures both unsigned works and works by organizations, which I have not yet been able to distinguish.
 Works by “initials” include those by, e.g., W.H.
 Ireland, even when the database has provided a clearly gendered expansion of the initials (e.g., a listing of “W[illiam] H[enry] Ireland”), to reflect the fact that the original author listing was of ambiguous gender.
 From my casual inspection, in nearly all cases of attributed to initials where a known author name is also supplied, the author is male.
 An author will be identified as “male” or “female” rather than as “initials” if, in addition to the initials, a gendered title is provided, e.g., “Mrs. R.” The “uncategorized” works are those which I have not manually assessed; anecdotally, these appear to consist mostly of pseudonyms, mostly male.

 There are two ways to explain the disappearance of unsigned authors from smaller corpora.
 The first explanation is that unsigned authors have, essentially, faced discrimination due to their status as unsigned: out of a fixed pool of unsigned works, fewer were chosen for further scholarly dissemination than from the pool of signed works.
 The second explanation is that the further dissemination of a work, or scholarly investment in a work, reduces the likelihood that it will remain unsigned in the database.
 For an author to appear as “unsigned” here, they need not only be absent from the title page, but they also need to have avoided a later scholarly attribution of authorship.
 Names are placed into the relevant database fields wherever possible, supplying new information that cannot be found on the title page and may have been entirely unavailable to eighteenth century readers.
-Ann Radcliffe’s first novel, for example, was published unsigned, and the next several editions identified her as the “authoress” of the previous works, and only with the third edition of The Romance of the Forest did the name “Ann Radcliffe” appear on the book.
+Ann Radcliffe’s first novel, for example, was published unsigned; yet the next several editions identified her as the “authoress” of the previous works, and with the third edition of The Romance of the Forest, the name “Ann Radcliffe” appeared on the book.
 All of the earlier editions, however, are consistently linked to Ann Radcliffe as the author in the internal database, and in the data I was able to access.
 There is obvious practical use in disseminating author identifications — indeed, there is very little point in determining the authors of pseudonymous works if this information is not fully incorporated into the scholarly record.
 But the particular implementation also occludes how eighteenth century readers actually encountered author information.
 An identified name overwrites the information recorded on the title page.